I Tried “Lip Gloss” Nails — A Jelly-Chrome Hybrid

 How much does a lip gloss manicure cost?

 Cost will depend on factors like where you live and what your salon charges.
 At Vanity Projects, chrome powder is considered 'simple art' on par with a French manicure (it takes about the same amount of time; mine was an hour and a half total).
-My price was $100 before tip.
+My price was around $150 (approximately £123).

 Can I get lip gloss nails at home?

 Totally!
 I got a gel manicure in a salon because it lasts longer than a traditional polish and I don't have a professional system at home.
-But, you can totally recreate the general idea on your own.
-On social, we've seen a lot of lip-gloss style nails recently.
+But you can totally recreate the general idea on your own.
+On social media, we've seen a lot of lip-gloss style nails recently.

 You could do a DIY 'frosted gloss' style, like this manicure posted by The Mani Club.
-You would use a double coat of Frosted Gloss by Olive & June with a clear top coat, like Essie's Gel Couture one.
+You would use a double coat of an iridescent white nail Polish like Kester Black's Suncatcher with a clear top coat, like Essie's Gel Couture one.

 Advertisement